-Per the seller, the following items listed on the pre-sale inspection summary dated 4/19/2022, are being corrected by the seller as part of preparation for sale in good faith.
+Per the seller, the following items listed on the pre-sale inspection summary dated 4/25/2022, are being corrected by the seller as part of preparation for sale in good faith.

-1) The following actions items have been completed by seller as of 5/3/22
+1. The following actions items have been completed by the seller: